Tour de France Femmes 2025: What Bike Computers & Sports Tech Are They Using?

 The tech on the women’s side of the Tour de France continues to grow, almost universally matching the men’s side (especially on the WorldTeams list), which is awesome to see.
 I checked out two stages this week to see what bike computers they were riding with, as well as a quick glance at power meters and smart trainers.
 In general, these results probably won’t surprise too many, as most of these teams are sponsored for almost every component.

-Still, it’s interesting too see what preferences the riders have around areas like bike computers (where Wahoo/Garmin generally let the individual riders choose), as well as how the teams decide which trainers to take with them.
+Still, it’s interesting to see what preferences the riders have around areas like bike computers (where Wahoo/Garmin generally let the individual riders choose), as well as how the teams decide which trainers to take with them.
 In the case of the 2025 edition of the women’s tour, there is no time trial stage.
-That generally makes the teams lives *far* easier (not having to carry two full sets of bike types/etc…), and also means teams tend to carry lighter/smaller trainers, which are only used briefly before some stages, and often by only a few riders.
+That generally makes the teams’ lives *far* easier (not having to carry two full sets of bike types/etc…), and also means teams tend to carry lighter/smaller trainers, which are only used briefly before some stages, and often by only a few riders.

 In any event, on the bike computer side, it was the Garmin & Wahoo sponsorship festival that we’ve come to know.
 The singular exceptions being Canyon-SRAM’s Hammerhead Karoo 3, given the SRAM ownership of Hammerhead.
 And then St. Michel was on iGPSSport.

 In the UCI pro cycling scene hierarchy, the WorldTeams (previously called ‘WorldTour’ teams) are the highest with the most money and points.
-These are basically guaranteed slots to the Tour de France (on mens and women’s side).
+These are basically guaranteed slots to the Tour de France (on the men’s and women’s side).
 The next level down are teams that can get an invite, called ProTeams, and are usually more regional in nature.
 I suspect this will be the last year we see any of the invited ProTeams not having complete sports tech sponsors (which is a massive upgrade from years ago, where almost none of those teams had any standardized sports tech).

 On the bike computer side, virtually all of the riders on the Wahoo sponsored teams were riding Wahoo BOLT 3, with just a few ROAM 2 units (I didn’t seen any ROAM 3, but with 154 riders, it’s very likely I didn’t see some (pro riders tend to hold onto their bike computers at all times, taking it off the bike when they aren’t on it).

 Meanwhile, on the Garmin side, almost all riders were on the Edge 840, with a sprinkling on the Edge 1050.
-Again, this is rider choice here, Garmin lets the riders choose whichever unit they want from the list.
+Again, this is rider choice here; Garmin lets the riders choose whichever unit they want from the list.

 Even a Garmin Edge 1050 in either a shell or stickers, it’s unclear to me exactly.
 But this was the green jersey variant: